oracle-livelabs/database/heatwave-lakehouse-cdp/create-compute-with-mysqlsh/create-compute-with-mysqlsh.md

 ### Introduction

-In this lab we will be creating a compute intance which will solve the below purpose for the workshop :
+In this lab we will be creating a compute instance which will solve the below purpose for the workshop :

 1. Hosting IoT Simulator Code: The compute instance will serve as a virtual machine to host the custom Python generator codebase, which will be used to create IoT datasets for OCI streaming.
 This involves setting up the simulator code framework on the instance.